 4. Practice self-care

 Don’t let the stress and pressure of working and parenting prevent you from taking care of yourself.
-Good lifestyle habits can help you fight fatigue and give you more energy to face new challenges ahead.
+Good lifestyle habits can help you:

 Get enough sleep